tumbutu/autoHome/README.md

 | 2.
 Connect the other end to emiiter leg of the transistor on the breadboard | Be sure to identify the emitter leg correctly |
 | 3.
 Connect the collector-leg to **gnd-Zero**| Be sure to identify the collector leg correctly |

-We will programmatically supply a 3.3v to the transistor through the 220 ohms resistor connected at the *BASE* in a common-collector configuration.
+We will programmatically supply a 3.3v to the transistor through the 220 ohms resistor connected at the *BASE*.
 At this point, the motor fan is properly connected.

 ### Running the Codes